Client Complaint Policy

 2.3.2 we may examine your file of papers.
 We then may ask them or you for more information.

-2.3.3 we will invite you to speak to or meet with the person dealing with your complaint and it is hoped resolve the complaint.
+2.3.3 we may invite you to speak to or meet with the person dealing with your complaint and it is hoped resolve the complaint.
 We will do this within seven days of receiving all the details we need from you or the member of staff who acted for you.

 2.4 Within three working days of the meeting or telephone conversation we will write to you to confirm what took place and any suggestions that we have agreed with you.
-If you didn’t want a meeting or it is not possible, we will send you a detailed reply to your complaint.
+If you did not want a meeting or it is not possible, we will send you a detailed reply to your complaint.
 This will include confirmation of our position on your complaint, an explanation of our reasons and our suggestions for resolving the matter.
 This will happen within five days of us completing the investigation.

 2.6 If we have to change any of the timescales above, we will let you know and explain why.